nikitakit/PieCentral/hibike/README.md

 - Some paramaters are read only, some are write only, and some support both.
 - A config file will describe the paramaters for each Device Type (name, type, permissions).
 - Some packets encode sets of parameters in the form of bitmaps.
+- Some packets will contain values for the parameters encoded in their bitmap.
+To save space, only data for the params specified will be present.